WenyuLWY/HCIC-Construction-VSLAM-Dataset/README.md

 **Affiliation**: The Hong Kong University of Science and Technology

-This is a description of our dataset paper: A real world visual slam dataset for indoor construction sites.
-This paper has been accepted by [ICCBEI 2025](https://iccbei2025.hkust.edu.hk/).
+This is a description of our dataset paper: **A real world visual slam dataset for indoor construction sites**.
+This articel is available at: [Download link](https://easychair.org/publications/paper/wQ3d/download).

 <img src="figure/build1.gif" alt="build1" width="35%">  <img src="figure/floor1.gif" alt="floor1" width="35%">